 Beth Spaul – Staff Governor

-I left the UK in 2004 and set up and ran a very successful international school in Goa, India, for English speaking foreign and local children.
-Upon returning to the UK I worked in the Early Years sector completing my EYTS then my PGCE in primary education.
+I left the UK in 2003 and set up and ran a very successful international school in Goa, India, for English speaking foreign and local children.
+Upon returning to the UK, I worked in the Early Years sector completing my EYTS, then my PGCE in primary education.
 I went on to undertake a research based MA in Teaching and Learning, cumulating in a research dissertation about maths mastery and growth mindset – both of which have greatly benefitted Reedham.
 I went on to work towards the National Professional Qualification in Headship and completed this in July 2021.
 I recently passed the Forest School Level 3 Leader award and Level 2 teaching swimming award, both of which I am looking forward to sharing with the children at Reedham.

 My current responsibilities include teaching for years 5 and 6.
 Reedham has become a great family to be a part of and I believe we are doing great things for our children.
 We have a fantastic vision for our future and we are doing amazing things to make our children’s education a fun, engaging and holistic experience.

 Anups de Silva – Parent Governor